ossu/data-science/README.md

 ## Community

-We have a discord server!
+We have a Discord server!
 This should be your first stop to talk with other OSSU students.
 [Why don't you introduce yourself right now?](https://discord.gg/wuytwK5s9h)

 Subscribe to our [newsletter](https://tinyletter.com/OpenSourceSocietyUniversity).